 Short Bowel Syndrome

-Symptoms of short bowel syndrome may include:
+A person with short bowel syndrome may have:

 - Poor growth

 The goals of treatment are to help a person have the right fluid and nutrient intake, and to manage symptoms.
 This can be done with:

 - Fluids or nutrition given through an IV

 - Advice on what to eat, how much, and when